ok-amba/default-ok-charts/charts/simple-deployment/README.md

 ```

 ### Example 5.2: Configuring a public ingress
-If you want to deploy a new service on the ok.dk, okdc.dk or okcloud.dk domain, and want to expose the ingress publicly the following example can be used.
-In this case 'isPrivate' it set to false.
+If you want to deploy a new service on the ok.dk, okdc.dk or okcloud.dk domain, and want to expose the ingress publicly, the following example can be used.
+In this case 'isPrivate' is set to false.

 ```yaml
 ingress: